 Hampton Smith

-I am a doctoral candidate in the History, Theory, and Criticism of Art and Architecture at the Massachusetts Institute of Technology.
-My research examines the art, material culture, and architecture across the Atlantic World in the eighteenth and nineteenth centuries.
-Currently, I am writing my dissertation, “Making against Slavery: Artisanry, Capitalism, and the Material History of Abolition in the United States, 1791-1902.”
+I am a doctoral candidate in the History, Theory, and Criticism of Art and Architecture at the Massachusetts Institute of Technology whose research examines the art, material culture, and architecture across the transatlantic world in the eighteenth and nineteenth centuries.
+Currently, I am writing my dissertation, “Making against Slavery: A Material History of Abolition in the Early United States.”

 Publications